 It makes a lot more sense to me to consider everyone with depression as a unique individual who may have multiple factors contributing to their depression.
 When those factors are identified, they can be addressed in whatever way seems most helpful for the individual.

-So let’s throw away the boxes, and recognize people for the complex individuals that they are.
+For now, science hasn’t given us a lot of answers about whether a root cause for depression exists; only more questions.
+Maybe we’ll get there, but for now, let’s let’s throw away the boxes, and recognize people for the complex individuals that they are.

 You may also be interested in the post Is There Ever Only One Explanation for A Mental Illness?

 This post contains affiliate links that let you support MH@H at no extra cost to you.